pomeroyt/phpservermon/README.rst

   In both cases the script will return a "status offline", and will start sending out notifications.

 Each server has its own settings regarding notification.
-You can choose for email, text message (SMS) and Pushover.net notifications.
+You can choose for email, text message (SMS), Pushover.net, and Pushbullet.com notifications.
 The following SMS gateways are currently available:

 * Clickatell - <https://www.clickatell.com>